HanqiDeng/Salaries-of-Top-30-US-Colleges-/README.md

 # Data.csv
-This is a project of top 30 Colleges in the US.
+This is a project of the salaries of the top 30 Colleges in the US.